Poking Holes: Looking for Gaps in LIGO/Virgo's Black Hole Population: Introduction

-In this letter we present a simple population model parameterizing the PISNe mass gap that enforces a zero rate of BBH mergers within the gap.
-Using this model we evaluate the evidence for the presence of a mass gap and constrain its properties.
+In this letter we present a simple phenomenological population model parameterizing the PISNe mass gap that enforces a zero rate of BBH mergers within the gap.
+Our model is a complementary approach to other physically motivated models that describe the impact of PISNe on the mass spectrum \citeg{baxter2021gap}.
+Using this model we evaluate the evidence for the presence of a mass gap in LIGO/Virgo's second gravitational wave transient catalog, and constrain its properties.
 We conduct each analysis twice, first using posterior samples for GW190521 released by the LVC, and alternatively using samples produced in \NC.
 In Section \ref{sec:methods} we introduce our parameterized mass gap model, and the methods used to infer population properties.
 In Section \ref{sec:results} we present the results of our inference with both sets of posterior samples and two underlying mass distributions.
-We then discuss our interpretation of the results and astrophysical implications in Section \ref{sec:discussion} and finish with our conclusions on the support the upper mass gap in the LIGO/Virgo's BH population in Section \ref{sec:conclusion}.
+We then discuss our interpretation of the results and astrophysical implications in Section \ref{sec:discussion} and finish with our conclusions on the support for the presence of an upper mass gap in LIGO/Virgo's BH population in Section \ref{sec:conclusion}.